About Us

 We have come together as one to embark on a series of events to commemorate our past, celebrate the present and aim to unify the future.

-On July 11, 2022, the Committee for New York’s Quadricentennial formed.
-Their purpose is to enhance and inform public understanding of key historic events that occurred in the years 2024, 2025 and 2026, and the roles played by the original indigenous people, the early Dutch, French and other European settlers and those indentured or enslaved people brought here during that period of history.
+The purpose of the Committee is to affiliate and collaborate with historic, genealogical and research associations whose purpose is to honor their lineages that can be traced back to those who settled in Niew Amsterdam, Manahatta and the South and Hudson River valleys.
+The Committee’s mission is to enhance and inform public understanding of key historic events that occurred in the years 2024, 2025 and 2026, and the roles played by the original indigenous people, the early European settlers and those indentured or enslaved people brought here during that period of history prior to the Evacuation of 1683.

 It was said that eighteen different European languages were spoken on the lower tip of Manhattan, not to mention various Indigenous Native American dialects